 "Happiness is more things" - The Dalai Lama

 Swipe Left is a Brit-Rock, alt/indie exploration of the modern world.
-Less apocalyptic and dystopian than Tales From Armageddonsville, it still carries a potent lyrical message, while maintaining an element of playfulness.
+Less apocalyptic and dystopian than Tales From Armageddonsville, it still carries a potent lyrical message, while still being playful.

-Gods of Folded Bills laments the disappearance of species we once took for granted.
+Gods of Folded Bills laments the loss of species we once took for granted.
 Superglue talks about karma, “Don’t you know that what you do, sticks to you like superglue?”
 Angel’s Landing is set in Zion, Utah.
-It explores the uncertainty of stepping from the known into the unknown.
+It explores the uncertainty of stepping into the unknown.
 Picture of a Man explores misogyny and control within relationship.
 Guess Which Number relates a divorce told within the context of two laughs.
 Father of Lies examines a conspiracy behind historical events.
 It’ll Be Alright is a reassuring diversion.
 Forget worry, it’ll be alright.
-Punk Rock is Dead tells how the ethos of punk was exploited and monetised by capitalism.
-Sacred Book of Lasts returns to environmental concerns while Steel September Skies talks about inequality and how we don’t care about it as long as we are one of the ‘winners’.
+Punk Rock is Dead tells how the ethos of punk was monetised by capitalism.
+Sacred Book of Lasts returns to environmental concerns while Steel September Skies talks about inequality and how we don’t care as long as we are one of the ‘winners’.

 Swipe Left’s front cover designed by Weird Triangle.

 Swipe Left's rear cover, also a gem from Weird Triangle.